flutter/website/src/docs/development/tools/devtools/memory.md

 events are detected e.g., memory GC (garabage collection),Flutter events, user fired events (using the ```dart:developer``` package) are collected in the same timeline as the memory statistics.
-All of this collected statistics and events are displayed in charts see [Memory anatomy](#memory-anatomy].
+All of this collected statistics and events are displayed in charts see [Memory anatomy](#memory-anatomy).

 ## Analysis and snapshots